YuLinlin0828/YuLinlin0828.github.io/_pages/research.md

 - - - -

-## House price forecasting model in Shanghai
+## House Price Forecasting Model in Shanghai
 #### Course project in Data Ming class
 #### May.
 2018 - June 2018
 * Used Scrapy Framework to get more than 70,000 pices of house information including 7 atrtibutes and